OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

    Vertices 1, 3, 2, 4, and 1 form a simple cycle.

+.. inlineav:: GIntroDefCON ss
+   :output: show

+|

 .. inlineav:: GIntroPathDefCON ss
    :output: show

+A graph with relatively few edges is called a :term:`sparse graph`, while a graph with many edges is called a :term:`dense graph`.
+A graph containing all possible edges is said to be a :term:`complete graph`.
+Any subset of :math:`V` where all vertices in the subset connect to all other vertices in the subset is called a :term:`clique`.

 A sequence of vertices :math:`v_1, v_2, ..., v_n`
 forms a :term:`path` of length :math:`n-1` if there exist edges from